Gambling Addiction: The 3 Crucial Misbeliefs That Cage You

 Those 3 convictions are deeply anchored in the excessive gambler’s mind.

-In addition to “usual” addiction (like alcohol or drug use) treatment tools as motivational approaches, relapse prevention program or comorbidity treatment, gambling addiction requires specific treatment ingredients to hope for a lasting recovery.
+In addition to “usual” addiction (like alcohol or opiate use) treatment tools as motivational approaches, relapse prevention program or comorbidity treatment, gambling addiction requires specific treatment ingredients to hope for a lasting recovery.
 Gambling disorder treatment and its recovery path include cognitive therapy to take care of the pathological misbeliefs we mentioned above, exclusion measures from game places (e.g. land-based casino) and treatment often requires a financial support and tailored plan.

 But most importantly, it will need you to take the responsibility for your recovery and make the big step that will bring you to a new life.